m4rkw/minotaur-old/README.md

 ## Overview

 Minotaur is a miner management system designed to maximise profit.
-It has been primarily designed to work with Nicehash and the Excavator miner but has support for ccminer and support is planned for as many miners as possible.
+It has been primarily designed to work with Nicehash and the Excavator miner but also has support for two variants of ccminer and also xmrig-nvidia.
+Support for these miners is enabled via the shim project Excavataur.
+It is our intention to add support for as many miners as possible including CPU miners in the near future.

 For now Minotaur is closed-source and donation-supported, as I'd quite like to have time to really focus on making it the best miner-management system there